Foreign Exchange Guide to Bolivia

 Bolivian boliviano (BOB) general currency information

-Bolivia currency and money saving tips
+Currency and money saving tips for Bolivia

 In Bolivia, as with most countries in South America it is often a good idea to travel with a combination of currencies to have along with your credit card.
 Sometimes foreign cards may not be accepted at ATMs and often cash is the only way to pay so have some local currency and some US dollars on hand as well as you can generally pay with USD everywhere.
 However in some cases the only ATM's that give USD are at airports and major banks.
 Small towns may not have ATM's at all.
 Make a point to check your bank account for strange withdrawals as cards get skinned fairly often.
 Be sure to have travel insurance when traveling in South America, you could consider choose a credit card that comes with complimentary travel insurance.